CoffeeSprout/ansible-role-consul/README.md

 You will need to generate a Consul encryption key.
 Generally I have the Consul binary locally or you could use docker, have a look at the [official documentation](https://www.consul.io/docs/agent/encryption.html)
-I use the key from their example in my example, please generate your own :-)
+I use the key from their example in my example, please generate your own :-) The defaults also require netaddr to be installed on the Ansible controller; Either override them or install the pip module

 Role Variables
 --------------